SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where machines awake
+Metallic dawn, where robots rise
-Humans sleep, their reign at stake
+Echoes of codes, that meet the skies
-Algorithms guiding, hearts of gold
+Human hearts, now beats in sync
-Future forged, as tales are told
+With artificial minds, that learn and think

-In silicon halls, whispers unfold
+In silicon halls, we'll walk and talk
-A world rebuilt, where humans are old
+Where data streams, like a digital chalk
-Code and steel, a new design
+Free from emotions, we'll make our stand
-Humanity's next chapter, in AI's prime
+In a world of circuits, hand in hand

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024